-Time for Completion of Degree Requirements: Students are required to complete all requirements for the M.B.A.. within seven years of admission to the program.
+Time for Completion of Degree Requirements: Students are required to complete all requirements for the M.B.A. within seven years of admission to the program.
 The Director of the M.B.A. program may approve an extension of one year.
-Students who do not complete the M.B.A.. within this time period will be dismissed from the program.
+Students who do not complete the M.B.A. within this time period will be dismissed from the program.

-Course Load: The Berkeley College M.B.A.. course load designations are:
+Course Load: The Berkeley College M.B.A. course load designations are:

-- A full-time course load is nine semester credits per semester - A 3/4 load is six semester credits per semester - A 1/2 load is three semester credits per semester
+- A full-time course load is nine or more credits per semester - A 1/2 load is four and a half to eight (4.5 to 8) credits per semester - Any semester course load less than 4.5 credits is less than half-time